 … we work less because we have children?

 Currently, they live well with the money they make together each month.
 But the reduction in their volume of work could have a significant impact on their pension.
 This is because of the so-called “coordination offset.”
 Pension funds rely on this offset to calculate that part of a salary already covered by the AHV.
 But nowhere near all of them adjust this offset in proportion to the amount of time worked.
 What often happens is that they apply the full coordination offset, as both Myrielle’s and Stefan’s pension funds do.
 The result in this case is that the couple’s insured salary is lower, so they’re able to contribute less to their pillar 2 savings – which in turn results in a lower pension.
 Myrielle and Stefan would be wise to plan very carefully how they can make up for this loss.
 One way they could do so would be for them to pay into pillar 3 and make voluntary purchases in the pension fund after they return to fuller employment at some later time.

 … I do nothing at all?

 For the time being, it doesn’t much matter that Patrick isn’t worrying about his pension.
 But he may later come to regret not having taken advantage of his financial flexibility for private provision when he was younger and neglecting to make deposits into pillar 3a.
 No one knows how the pension system may change over the next few decades.
 The capital accumulated in pillar 3a is also available to Patrick if he wants to purchase his own home.
 What many don’t realize: you choose how much you want to pay into pillar 3a, and the amount is tax deductible.
-You need not pay in the annual maximum amount that people affiliated with an occupational pension are allowed, which is currently set at 6,826 Swiss francs.
+You need not pay in the annual maximum amount that people affiliated with an occupational pension are allowed, which is currently set at 6,883 Swiss francs (as of 2021).

 … I move abroad?